La santé du microbiote et les prébiotiques/probiotiques

 What is the microbiota?

-The microbiota corresponds to all the microorganisms (bacteria, microbes, viruses, etc.) present in the human body, mainly in the intestine.
-The microbiota is often considered a support organ due to its involvement in the proper functioning of the body.
+The microbiota refers to the collection of microorganisms (bacteria, microbes, viruses, etc.) present in the human body, mainly in the intestines.
+The microbiota is often considered a supporting organ due to its involvement in the proper functioning of the body.

-The microbiota is mainly composed of beneficial microorganisms for the human body, but also microorganisms that can be potentially dangerous (pathogenic).
-In healthy people, there is a good balance between beneficial and pathogenic microorganisms.
-However, certain factors, such as infectious diseases, certain diets and prolonged use of antibiotics, can disrupt this balance, causing dysbiosis.
-This imbalance in the gut microbiota can make the body more susceptible to disease.
+The microbiota is mainly composed of microorganisms beneficial to the human body, but also of microorganisms that can potentially be harmful (pathogens).
+In healthy individuals, there is a good balance between beneficial microorganisms and those that are pathogenic.
+However, certain factors, such as infectious diseases, specific diets, and prolonged use of antibiotics, can disrupt this balance, leading to dysbiosis.
+This imbalance of the gut microbiota can make the body more vulnerable to diseases.

 What are prebiotics?